nwchemgit/nwchem-wiki/Interfaces-with-External-Software.md

 BLAS_SIZE=8
 ```

+This procedure requires an internet connection to dowload the OpenBLAS source.
+Instead, to use a pre-compiled OpenBLAS library, the `BLASOPT`, `LAPACK_LIB` and `BLAS_SIZE` environment variable need to be set.

 ## ScaLAPACK

 To build NWChem with the [ScaLAPACK](https://github.com/Reference-ScaLAPACK/scalapack) library,
 you need to define the following environment variables at compile time:

 ```
 BUILD_SCALAPACK=1
 SCALAPACK_SIZE=8
 ```
+This procedure requires an internet connection to dowload the OpenBLAS source.
+Instead, to use a pre-compiled ScaLAPACK library, the `SCALAPACK_LIB`  and `SCALAPACK_SIZE` environment variable need to be set.

 ## ELPA